FrontEnd-ro/frontend.ro/functions/diploma-screenshot/README.md

 # diploma-screenshot

 This documents just the specific features of the `diploma-screenshot` function.
-If you wanna find out how to provision and deploy function, read `functions/README.md`.
+If you wanna find out how to provision and deploy function, read `functions/README.md` or run `yarn deploy` with the correct arguments.

 ## About